enix/kube-image-keeper/README.md

 - Finally, kuik will only work on pods matching a specific selector.
 By default, the selector is empty, which means "match all the pods".
 The selector can be set with the Helm value `controllers.webhook.objectSelector.matchExpressions`.

 This logic isn't implemented by the kuik controllers or webhook directly, but through Kubernetes' standard webhook object selectors.
 In other words, these parameters end up in the `MutatingWebhookConfiguration` template to filter which pods get presented to kuik's webhook.
 When the webhook rewrites the images for a pod, it adds a label to that pod, and the kuik controllers then rely on that label to know which `CachedImages` resources to create.

+Keep in mind that kuik will ignore pods scheduled into its own namespace.

 ### Cache persistence & garbage collection